nv-cho/nv-cho/README.md

 The technologies which i have experience are: Solidity, JavaScript, C, React, Next.js, CSS.
 But also i've been using librarys and technologies like: TailwindCSS, NextUI, Styled Components, WAGMI, Web3.js, Hardhat, Alchemy, IPFS, Firebase.

 My major interest right now it's to continue improving my skills to become a Web3 Fullstack and Blockchain Developer, and also include TypeScript to my technological stack.

+If you want to know more about me, or think we'll be a good match, you can see my web CV here: https://cv-web3.vercel.app/